MomoRC-tech/MoGliFC-Flight-Controller/README.md

 <img src="/documentation/images/MOMORC-logo.jfif" width="60"> <img src="/documentation/images/gliwa-logo.svg" width="90"> <img src="/documentation/images/t1_timing.svg" width="60">

+# WORK IN PROGRESS

+based on working MomoFC1, see documentation

 # Overview
 MoGliFC is an STM32H743-based flight controller for quadcopters ('drones') as well as aircraft with wings.
 Winged aircraft typically require servos to be connected to the flight controller while copters